-2The base year for the Commercial Module is currently 2003, corresponding to the last available energy consumption survey of commercial buildings.
+2 The base year for the Commercial Module is currently 2003, corresponding to the last available energy consumption survey of commercial buildings.
 Dynamic projections dependent on feedback from the rest of NEMS are made for the years 2004 through 2040.
 Sector level consumption results reported for 1990 through 2010 are benchmarked to historical estimates from EIA's State Energy Data System and Annual Energy Review.

-3The End-Use Consumption Module accounts for commercial sector consumption of five minor fuels.
-These fuels do not account for enough commercial sector consumption to justify modeling at the same level of detail as the three major fuels (distillate fuel oil, natural gas, and electricity).
-The five minor fuels are residual fuel oil, liquefied petroleum gas (LPG), coal, motor gasoline and kerosene.
+3 The End-Use Consumption Module accounts for commercial sector consumption of five minor fuels.
+These fuels do not account for enough commercial sector consumption to justify modeling at the same level of detail as the three major fuels.
+The five minor fuels are residual fuel oil, liquefied petroleum gas (LPG), steam coal, motor gasoline, and kerosene.
+Consideration is also given for the renewable fuel sources of wood, municipal solid waste, hydroelectric; waste heat and other gaseous fuels, again to a lesser level of detail than the major end uses.